rust-lang/wg-async/src/vision/status_quo/barbara_trims_a_stacktrace.md

 * Other languages have developed special tools to connect async functions to their callers, however, which gives them a nice experience.
 For example, Chrome has a [UI for enabling stacktraces that cross await points](https://www.html5rocks.com/en/tutorials/developertools/async-call-stack/#toc-enable).

 ### **Why doesn't Barbara view this in a debugger?**
-* Because it came in an issue report (or, freqently, as a crash report or email).
+* Because it came in an issue report (or, frequently, as a crash report or email).
 * But also, that isn't necessarily an improvement!
 Expand below if you would like to see what we mean.

 <details>